 Assembling the salad:

-- Chop off the root from the grilled lettuce hearts.
+Chop off the root from the grilled lettuce hearts and discard.
 Slice across the romaine hearts and add to a serving bowl.
 Cut grilled bread/rolls into bite-size pieces and add to the bowl.
 Slice chicken across the breast and add to the bowl.
 Toss with the dressing and parmesan cheese; serve.